JoaoAlexNunes/ntol/README.md

 4 languages in 4 to 8 weeks
-1 to 2 weeks per language group x > 4 hours per language
+1 to 2 weeks per language group more than 4 hours per language

 ## Schedule